Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

 \subsection{The underlying HOV $H$ possesses an infinitely often differentiable Lebesgue-density}

-As a Corollary of Proposition \ref{pro: singleEdge vs Tree} applied to the characteristic functions we obtain the following result. \begin{pro}[Exponential bound on limiting characteristic function] Let $\nu$ be either the free measure or a GGM of height-period $2$ and let $\varphi_\infty^\nu$ denote the respective characteristic function of $H^{\rho,0}$.
+As a Corollary of Proposition \ref{pro: singleEdge vs Tree} applied to the characteristic functions we obtain the following result. \begin{pro}[Exponential bound on limiting characteristic function] Let $\nu$ either denote the free measure or a GGM of height-period $2$ associated with any fuzzy chain $\bar{\mu}$ and let $\varphi_\infty^\nu$ denote the respective characteristic function of $H^{\rho,0}$.
 Then the following is true: \begin{enumerate}[a)] \item There is a constant $0< c<\infty$ such that

 \item By reverse Fourier-transform, $H^{\rho,0}$ thus has a Lebesgue density $f_{H^{\rho,0}}$ which is infinitely often differentiable. \end{enumerate} \end{pro} \begin{proof}[Proof of Proposition \ref{pro: LebesgueCharacteristic}] First assume that $\nu$ is the free state and denote by $\psi^{free}(s):=\hat{\psi}^{free}(is)$ and $\varphi^{free}_r(s):=\hat{\varphi}^{free}_r(is)$ the respective characteristic functions of a gradient spin variable and on the $r$-sphere.
 To prove Statement (a), note that by a second-order Taylor expansion of $\psi^{free}$ (e.g., \cite[Thm.
 15.32]{Kl20}) and vanishing firsts moments there are a constant $0<\bar{c}<\infty$ and $\delta=\delta(\bar{c})>0$ such that